-And last but not least, Raise needs to make their cut like any other online selling platform.
+Last but not least, Raise needs to adopt a cut like any other online selling platform.
 The con here is that Raise takes a 15% chunk from each gift card sold.
 When you’re selling a card at a discount already, this 15% makes a big dent.
-I don’t sell gift cards on Raise to make extra money, but rather to recoup some value from cards that I would never use.
+I don’t sell gift cards on Raise to make extra cash, but rather to recoup some value from cards that I would never use.

 Raise Referral Program